amina197/amina197/README.md

-# Hi, I'm Amina a Java and Angular Software Engineer 👋
+# Hi, I'm Amina 👋

 ## About
+- 💼 I'm a Java and Angular Software Engineer
 - 🔭 I’m currently building a **Productivity mobile app** with **Swift**
 - 🌱 I’m currently learning **Swift**
 - 💬 Ask me about anything